Are You Sure You’re Not Guilty of the ‘Millennial Pause’?

 Millennials aren’t the only generation that has been boiled down to broad and often unflattering stereotypes online: the notions that Boomers hate change, for example, or that Gen Xers are slackers.
 In 2019, the phrase OK Boomer took off online across both Gen Z and Millennial users as a symbol of collective exhaustion with battling the stereotypes handed down to them from above.
 That same year, a Facebook group titled “A group where we all pretend to be boomers” launched; 285,000 members still role-play daily, posting pixelated memes about cars and asking things like “DID anyone ELSE LOSE POWER??”

 But that kind of mockery is different.
-Although Boomers fell out of the internet zeitgeist, they never had as far to fall as Millennials—the first cohort to watch their youth fade in real time, with evidence of their growing irrelevance meticulously documented in memes, trends, and headlines published on the very internet they once reigned.
+Although Boomers fell out of the internet zeitgeist, they never had as far to fall as Millennials—the first cohort to watch their youth fade in real time, with evidence of their growing irrelevance meticulously documented in memes, trends, and headlines published on the very internet they once reigned over.
 They’re no longer the hot new item brands are scrambling to attract, nor the ones the world is turning to for the next fashion trend.
 The internet has moved on, and Millennials can either adapt or, like a Gen Xer still listening to Pearl Jam, not care if their choices make them seem old.

 None of this is necessarily a bad thing, even if it bruises my ego.
 A 35-year-old desperately adopting the mannerisms of a 20-year-old is a different kind of cringe.
 Instead, in spite of the occasional embarrassment, the Millennial tics that remain have gone from trend to nostalgia.
 And besides, when Gen Alpha comes for Gen Z’s internet, you better believe I’ll have been taking notes.